MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-config-data-for-records.md

 ## Migrate configuration using a solution

-Certain configuration items can be moved between environments using solutions.
-If there is configuration added in your unified routing setup in the list below these can be moved using a solution.
-Add the following components to a solution, export the solution and import it into the target environments:
+You can use solutions to move certain configuration items between environments.
+If a configuration in your unified routing setup has the following items, they can be moved using a solution.

 1. Add the components to a solution and export
    1. Agent Script (msdyn_productivityagentscripts)